MichaelAblerCode/pay_stripe_next_pagerouter/README.md

 ### Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory and add API keys of your Stripe Account :

 ```bash
 STRIPE_SECRET_KEY=sk_test_xxxxxxxxxxxxxxxxxxxxxxxx